pmaldagu/s19_Libft/README.md

 ```
 make clean
 ```
-Delete objects and the archive:
+Delete all objects and the archive:
 ```
 make fclean
 ```